eburghar/kakship/README.md

 ## Writing custom segments

 To write new segment, you can use the [custom-commands](https://starship.rs/config/#custom-commands) module of starship.
 Define a new section with a dot notation, and insert a variable with the same name in the topmost format definition.

-In case you just need string substitutions (like custom.kakmode bellow), you can avoid calling a shell to evaluate the `when` condition by setting the `shell` variable to `['true']` and the `when` variable to `''`.
+In case you just need string substitutions (like `custom.kakmode` bellow), you can avoid calling a shell to evaluate the `when` condition by setting the `shell` variable to `['true']` and the `when` variable to `''`.
 In case no `$output` variable appears in the format, `command` variable is not used and no shell is called.
 The segment will be faster to evaluate.

 In case you really need to call an external command, you have 2 choices:

 1. setup `shell`, `command` and `when` and let starship do the evaluation

-2. use `%sh{}` block or other expansion blocks inside the format and let kakoune do the evaluation.
+2. use a kakoune expansion blocks (`sh`, `opt`, `val`, `reg`, `file`) inside the format and let kakoune do the evaluation.
 Note than only curly brace is supported as the quoting char.

-The difference is that with `%sh{}`, kakoune will rebuild the modeline every second or so when in normal mode.
-This lead for example to a custom time segment definition (`custom.kaktime` below ) which will show seconds even if the editor is idle, contrary to the starship time module which change only during pause.
+The difference is that with kakoune expansion the modeline will change as soon as the variable, register, option, value, used in the expression changes and in the case of `%sh` kakoune will rebuild the modeline every second or so when in normal mode.
+This leads for example to a custom time segment definition (`custom.kaktime` below ) which will show seconds even if the editor is idle, contrary to the starship time module which change only during pause.

 ## Kakoune segments